Fine compactified moduli of enriched structures on stable curves: Defining enriched structures

+\begin{lemma} The natural map $T_W \to C_\schart$ is a closed immersion. \end{lemma} \begin{proof} It suffices to show that the natural map $T_W \to C_{Z(E(W))}$ is a closed immersion.
+Since the latter map is the inclusion of a disjoint union of irreducible components, it suffices to check that these irreducible components have no intersection.
+But this is clear from the definition of $E(W)$, since no two connected components of $\Gamma \setminus E(W)$ can be connected by an edge. \end{proof}

+\begin{definition} Given $W$ as above, we define $\ca J_W$ to be the sheaf of ideals on $\schart$ cutting out $Z(E(W))$, and $\ca I_W$ to be the sheaf of ideals on $C_\schart$ cutting out $T_W$. \end{definition} The sheaf $\ca I_W$ will play a central role in everything that follows; $\ca J_W$ will only become important in \ref{part:compactifying}.

-\begin{example} For example, with the universal deformation of the 2-pointed 2-gon discussed in \ref{sec:2-gons}, the graph is a 2-gon with labels $(u)$ and $(v)$.
-If $V$ consists of a single vertex then $\bar{V}$ will be the corresponding component of the special fibre.
-If $V$ consists of both vertices then $\bar{V}$ is the whole of $C$, and if $V$ is empty then so is $\bar{V}$. \end{example}
+\begin{example}[The 2-gon] With a deformation of the 2-gon as discussed in \ref{sec:2-gons}, the graph is a 2-gon with labels $(u)$ and $(v)$.
+We consider several possible sets $W$: \begin{enumerate} \item If $W$ consists of a single vertex then $Z(E(W))$ is the closed point, and $T_W$ will be the corresponding irreducible component of the special fibre; \item If $W$ consists of both vertices then $Z(E(W))$ is the whole of $\schart$ and $T_{W}$ is the whole of $C$; \item If $W$ is empty then $Z(E(W))$ is again the whole of $\schart$, but $T_{W}$ is empty. \end{enumerate}